 Students may take classes towards an associate’s degree, a bachelor’s degree, a graduate degree, a certificate, or for professional and personal enrichment on a non-degree basis.

 Exceptions include Applied Music, Independent Courses (i.e. Independent Study, Directed Research, Master's Thesis), Special Programs (i.e. M.S.
-Biology for Science Teachers), and courses in which enrollment is limited.
+Biology for Science Teachers, DLA), and courses in which enrollment is limited.
 This discount cannot be combined with the WUSTL tuition benefit, University College scholarships or military benefits.

 What are some of the programs offered through University College?